Having a limb fall asleep and then feeling pins and needles is more common if you have poor circulation.

 A key way to reduce the effects of metabolic syndrome is to lower high blood pressure.
 Reducing the amount of sodium and salt in your diet is a great start.

-Cardiac asthma can the same symptoms as true asthma, but the symptoms are caused by heart failure, which leads to buildup of fluid in the lungs.
+Cardiac asthma can the same symptoms as true asthma.
+But the symptoms are caused by heart failure, which leads to fluid buildup in the lungs.